Information for Retailers

 The scheme administrator will be responsible for collecting empty containers from stores for recycling.
 This will be done free of charge, and will result in a saving to those retailers who currently pay for the removal of these containers.

 During the initial period of the scheme, it is anticipated that shops will have stock that was purchased before the go-live date.
-So, where retailers still have a stock of non-deposit bearing products, purchased before the scheme goes live, you can sell these as normal.
+So if you still have stock of non-deposit bearing products, purchased before the scheme goes live, you will be able to sell these as normal.

 However, it must be clearly communicated at point of purchase that these are not part of the scheme and cannot be exchanged for a deposit.